 What you (maybe) don’t know

 - Ham radio is still a thing and it allows you to send and receive emails: Yes, really.
-If you’ve weighed up the costs of being full connected vs. completely off grid but find there’s a tiny bit of you that keeps getting pulled back to the rat race then amateur or ham radio offers a philosophical compromise.
+If you’ve weighed up the costs of being fully connected vs. completely off grid but find there’s a tiny bit of you that keeps getting pulled back to the rat race then amateur or ham radio offers a philosophical compromise.
 It also offers one hell of a passion project because getting it set up is no mean feat: you need to get a ham radio license then assemble the equipment and tweak and test the frequencies.
 But through Winlink, which has been around since the 1980s, you can use your radio for emails and even text messages while still escaping social media and cell phones.
 Win-winlink for the true off-grid brigade!

-- Lighter is almost alway better: not being tied to the desk is half of the appeal of working extra remotely.
+- Lighter is almost always better: not being tied to the desk is half of the appeal of working extra remotely.
 Zoom calls from the deck, spreadsheets on the dock…all of this sounds blissful.
 But you don’t want to be lugging around a tonne of equipment every step of the way.
 So channel your inner backpacker when choosing your tech.
 Think super-thin laptops and light cameras or microphones.
 Also think longer-life batteries too.

 Well actually, work is the last thing on our minds?

 Traditionally cottages haven’t been hives of industry.
 Quite the opposite.
 And even in our rat race world, it’s important to pause and look down the line.
 If your cottage is in fact more of a retirement dream then there are a world of other factors that need to be considered.
-To pick four of our most pertinent questions:
+To pick some of our most pertinent questions:

 Is the cottage itself the kind of space you can age into?